aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 A data quality rule consists of :

-* name of the associated data quality rule
+* name: of the associated rule
-* data quality rule description: explaining the thought behind the data quality rule
+* description: explaining the thought behind the rule
-* expression, which is constructuced from an expression language on the level of the data quality
+* expression: which is constructuced from an expression language on the level of the data quality
-* business rule ID, which is usually just a number used for ordering the rules when presenting in the front end
+* business rule ID: which is usually just a number used for ordering the rules when presented in the front end
-* data quality rule dimension:
+* dimension

 +----------------+-------------------------------------------------------------+
 | Rule Category  | Rule Description                                            |